EricssonBroadcastServices/iOSClientExposure/README.md

     }
 ```

+A failed entitlement request where the user is not entitled to play an asset will manifest as an `ExposureResponse` encapsulated in an `ExposureError`.
+Client applications should be aware of the importance of using `ExposureRequest.validate()` and handling the response as appropriate.
+For more information, please see [Error Handling](#error-handling).

 #### Playback through `Player`
 `Exposure` module is designed to integrate seamlessly with `Player` enabling a smooth transition between the request phase and the playback phase.